JAndrassy/ArduinoOTA/README.md

 ## OTA update as download

+*Note: For Arduino MKR WiFi 1010 and Arduino Nano 33 IoT the SNU library and storage support in the nina firmware can be used for OTA update as download.
+See the SNU library example in the IDE Examples menu.*

 *Note: Don't use this for esp8266 and esp32 Arduino.
 Use the ESP8266httpUpdate and the esp32 HTTPUpdate library for OTA update download for esp8266/esp32.
-Or use the Update object from esp8266 core ot the Update library directly.*
+Or use the Update object from esp8266 core of the Update library directly.*

 The WiFi101OTA and ArduinoOTA libraries were created for upload from IDE.
 But in some scenarios as for example deployed sleeping battery powered devices it is better to have the update available for download by the device.